alexbujenita/happy-stream/README.md

 ```
 node index.js -r
 ```
-If no one has its birthday today try and populate the CSV again.
+If no one has its birthday today try to populate the CSV again.

 ### Tests to implement
 Using an existing CSV file or a populated in memory DB